-To create the Prestaged Media as the basis for the Winclone package, you need have a version of Windows 10 to deploy, drivers to inject and a Task Sequence to deploy Windows.
+To create the Prestaged Media as the basis for the Winclone package, you need to have a version of Windows 10 to deploy, drivers to inject, and a Task Sequence to deploy Windows.

 - If you do not already have Windows in SCCM to deploy, download Windows 10 from Microsoft.
 Import the install.wim from the Sources folder in the ISO to SCCM under Software Library->Overview->Operating Systems->Operating System Images: